wp-plugins/custom-content-type-manager/readme.txt

 If you are eager to see one of these features implemented in a future release, please share your feedback!

 * Improve UI (there are some monstrous forms in there... sorry!)
+* Link to the Media/Attachments from the image custom fields: it's not clear that the user has to upload these.
+* Secondly, actually handle the file uploads from the custom fields PostSelector popup.
+The built-in WP uploader is difficult to integrate with, so this may have to be re-coded from scratch (ouch);
 * Optionally allow users to add additional custom fields beyond the standardized fields.
 * Add more custom field types, including media specific input-types: "image", "audio", "video" -- all of these are currently handled generically by the "media" custom field type.
 Also on the menu: date and time fields.
 * Enable additional filters media browser (post-selector.php), including a post-type filter.